 - Sleep deprivation is out of my control, but my reaction to it is my own choice.
 I could either keep complaining and feeling sad for myself, blaming Emily’s not sleeping, Oliver’s acting up, my not having time for myself or my job, Alex’s not being empathetic.
 Or I could call up the warrior in me, and beat the shit out of sleep deprivation (pardon my French).

-We often blame our sadness, rage, frustration on external factors, and for a reason: often what happens in life is not under our control.
+We often blame our sadness, rage, and frustration on external factors, and for a reason: often what happens in life is not under our control.
 But the way we react to it is our own choice—and we always do have a choice.

 That night didn’t change much in our situation.
 Despite some recent progress, Emily’s still not sleeping well.
 Alex and I worked hard and made some major improvements in our relationship, but we still get sidetracked often—sometimes even just a sentence can send us back into the dark woods for days.
-As for me, not sleeping still affects my mood enormously, I still complain (but less, and more consciously) and I’m still in precarious balance between sanity and madness (but after all, isn’t that the natural state of motherhood?).
+As for me, not sleeping still affects my mood enormously, I still complain (but less, and more consciously) and I’m still in precarious balance between sanity, depression, and madness (but after all, isn’t that the natural state of motherhood?).